gogins/csound-vst3-opcodes/vst3-opcodes/README.md

 ## https://github.com/gogins/csound-vst3-opcodes

-These are a set of Csound opcodes that enable Csound to host VST3
-plugins: both effect plugins and instrument plugins.
-The vst3-opcodes should work on Linux, Windows, and the Mac OS, and on both 64-bit and 32-bit CPU architectures.
+These are a set of Csound opcodes that enable Csound to host VST3 plugins: both effect plugins and instrument plugins.
+The vst3-opcodes should work on Linux, Windows, and macOS.
 VST2 plugins are not supported (but the vst4cs opcodes do support VST2 plugins).

 For users of Csound, the advantages of VST3 over VST2 are that not only notes, but also MIDI messages and parameter changes are scheduled with